Abstract

 Funnel plot

 Reference: Havranek Tomas, Zuzana Irsova, Lubica Laslopova, and Olesia Zeynalova (2024), "Publication and Attenuation Biases in Measuring Skill Substitution."
-Review of Economics and Statistics, forthcoming.
+Review of Economics and Statistics 106 (5), 1187-1200.